Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Semiparametric Theory for Fusion of Individual data and Summary Statistics

-\end{assumption} \begin{assumption} $\beta(P_0) = \beta(P_1)$. \end{assumption} Assumption \ref{beta} is met with standard estimation methods under mild regularity conditions and has been widely adopted in meta-analysis \citep{singh2005combining,xie2011confidence,kundu2019generalized,zhang2020generalized}.
-Note that the functional $\beta(\cdot)$ is not necessarily the same as $\tau$, the parameter of interest.
-Assumption \ref{well defined} states that the values of $\beta$ are the same across the internal and external studies.
-This unbiasedness assumption establishes the connection between the internal data distribution $P_0$ and external data distribution $P_1$, which is essential for efficiency improvement with external summary statistics.
-Analogous assumptions such as mean/distribution exchangeability have been used in previous work \citep[e.g.,][]{dahabreh2019generalizing,li2023improving}.
-We discuss in Section 4 when Assumption 2 fails and a fixed bias exists.
-Furthermore, we consider the scenario when unbiasedness of a subset of the summary statistics only holds asymptotically at a suitable rate in the supplementary material.
+In order to make use of the external summary statistic, we make the following assumptions. { \begin{assumption} The external summary statistic $\tilde{\beta}$ is a RAL estimator of a $q$-dimensional parameter/functional $\beta(P_{1})$ of the external data distribution $P_1$; $m^{1/2}\{\tilde{\beta} - \beta(P_1)\} \rightarrow N(0, \Sigma_1)$; a consistent covariance estimator $\widehat{\Sigma}_1$ for $\Sigma_1$ is also available; and $m/n\rightarrow \rho \in (0, +\infty)$. \end{assumption} } \begin{assumption}[Transportability] $\beta(P_0) = \beta(P_1)$. \end{assumption} Assumption \ref{beta} is met with standard estimation methods under mild regularity conditions and has been widely adopted in meta-analysis \citep{singh2005combining,xie2011confidence,kundu2019generalized,zhang2020generalized}.
+Note that the functional $\beta(\cdot)$ is not necessarily the same as $\tau(\cdot)$, the parameter of interest.
+Assumption \ref{well defined} requires that the parameter $\beta$ is well-defined in both the internal and external data and has the same value.
+This transportablity assumption establishes the connection between the internal data distribution $P_0$ and external data distribution $P_1$, which is essential for efficiency improvement with external summary statistics.
+Analogous assumptions such as mean/distribution exchangeability have been used in previous work \citep[e.g.,][]{dahabreh2019generalizing,li2023improving}. { For example, \cite{gao2025improving} assumed that the conditional mean of the (potential) outcome is the same in the internal and external studies, at least for some covariate values.
+Their assumption is neither implied by nor implies our Assumption \ref{well defined}.
+Both are plausible under different scenarios, and we focus on Assumption \ref{well defined} because it is particularly well-suited for data fusion when only summary statistics are available.} In Section 4, we discuss scenarios where Assumption 2 fails and bias may arise.
+Furthermore, we consider the scenario where the transportablity of a subset of the summary statistics holds only asymptotically at a suitable rate in Supplementary Material.
 In the rest of the paper, we denote $\beta = \beta(P_0)$, and we assume that $\tau$ is pathwise differentiable on $\mathcal{P}_{0}$ at $P_0$ and $\beta$ is pathwise differentiable on $\mathcal{P}_{0}$ and $\mathcal P_1$ at $P_0$ and $P_1$, respectively.
-We let $\eta_{\mathrm{eff}}$ denote the efficient influence function for $\beta$ when only internal individual data are available.